 Qatar’s National Coat of Arms serves as the State emblem and its highest visual symbol.
 The National Coat of Arms is not only a reflection of Qatar’s unique history but also an expression of Qatar’s modernity and distinct identity.

-With its maroon colour on white background, the new Qatar National Emblem features four historical symbols: the founder’s sword, palm trees, the sea and the traditional boat.
+With its maroon colour on a white background, the new Qatar National Emblem features four historical symbols: the founder’s sword, palm trees, the sea and the traditional boat.

 By conveying the message that “we are one state and one government,” the new emblem evokes a sense of togetherness and inspires trust.